The Five Stages of Relationships

 Get in touch with us.

-Mary Ellen Goggin and Jerry Duberstein wrote the book, Relationship Transformation: Have Your Cake and Eat It Too-A Practical Guide for Couples Who Want To Be Free and Connected and offer private intensive couples therapy retreats in the quaint seaside town of Portsmouth, New Hampshire.
+Mary Ellen Goggin and Jerry Duberstein wrote the book, Relationship Transformation: Have Your Cake and Eat It Too-A Practical Guide for Couples Who Want To Be Free and Connected and offer counseling, couples coaching, and weekend retreats in the quaint seaside town of Portsmouth, New Hampshire.